klept0/C25K-Calendar-Creator/README.md

 - **Dynamic Start Date:** Start on a specific date or next Monday.
 - **Progress Tracking:** Excel tracker is auto-generated and includes all macros, formulas, and visual cues.
 Macros are auto-inserted using the included macro inserter script.
 - **Motivational Quotes, Adaptive Plan, Custom Rest Days, Dashboard, Badges, Reminders, Weekly Review Prompts:** All included in the Excel tracker.
+- **Reminders:** Real email reminders for each session are now supported.
+Configure your SMTP server at the prompt or via environment variables.
+See the tool README for setup instructions.
+- **Mobile App Export:** Real Strava/Runkeeper export is now supported.
+Enter your API token at the prompt to upload your plan.
+See the tool README for setup instructions.
 - **Output Directory Logic:** All exports are saved in a user-specific folder inside the project.
 - **Export Formats:** ICS, CSV, JSON, Google Fit CSV, Markdown, PDF, Excel.
 - **Markdown Checklist Export:** Always generated with user info and notes.